tsunami416604/azure-docs.hu-hu/articles/machine-learning/data-science-virtual-machine/how-to-track-experiments.md

 ![MSE](./media/how-to-track-experiments/mlflow-experiments-2.png)

-Ha a Futtatás elemre kattint, a rendszer további részleteket és a __kimenet + naplókban__ található, pácolt modellt is tartalmazza.
+Ha a Futtatás gombra kattint, a __kimenetek és a naplókban__ a többi részlet és a pácolt modell is megjelenik.

 ## <a name="deploy-model-in-azure-machine-learning"></a>Modell üzembe helyezése Azure Machine Learning